How to write a great listing

 Cliché?
 Perhaps, but venues with good pictures get more engagement than bare listings.
 Why?
-We can promote venues that have pictures in our weekly newsletter and on social media.
+Accurate pictures give people a clearer idea of what to expect.
+It also makes it easier for us to share venues that have pictures in our newsletters and on social media.
 Posts on social media that feature an image attract a lot more attention, and the same is true for listings on Euan’s Guide.

-Check it out: Magdalen Farm, Chard, include a variety of pictures in their listing.
+Check it out: Homelands, Fife, include a variety of pictures in their listing.

 2. Share your access statement